edisonyee/prezto/README.md

 interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

+This repo contains the Zsh configuration used on all workstations on the fourth floor.
+The intructions below assume that you've already provisioned the workstation using ansible.
+In the future, this entire process will be automated using ansible.

 Installation
 ------------

 Prezto will work with any recent release of Zsh, but the minimum recommended version is 4.3.11.
+  0. Install figlet

+        brew install figlet

   1. Launch Zsh: